1990 Australian federal election

-This was the first, and to date only, time the Labor party won a fourth consecutive election.
-As of 2021, this is the most recent federal election in which both leaders of the two largest parties represented divisions outside New South Wales.

 Background

-John Howard lost the 1987 election to Hawke, and Andrew Peacock was elected Deputy Leader in a show of party unity.
-In May 1989 Peacock's supporters mounted a party room coup which returned Peacock to the leadership.
-Hawke's Treasurer, Keating, ridiculed him by asking: "Can the soufflé rise twice?" and calling him "all feathers and no meat".
+After John Howard lost the 1987 election to Hawke, Andrew Peacock was elected Deputy Leader in a show of party unity.
+In May 1989, Peacock's supporters mounted a successful leadership challenge which returned Peacock to the leadership.
+Hawke's Treasurer, Keating, ridiculed Peacock by asking: "Can the soufflé rise twice?" and calling him, in reference to Peacock's name, "all feathers and no meat".

 Hawke's government was in political trouble, with high interest rates and a financial crisis in Victoria.

 The controversy over the Multifunction Polis boiled over during the federal election campaign.
 Peacock, declared that a future Coalition Government would abandon the project.
-Peacock shared the Asian "enclave" fears of RSL president Alf Garland and others.
+He shared the Asian "enclave" fears of RSL president Alf Garland and others.
 The following day, The Australian newspaper ran a headline "Peacock a 'danger in the Lodge'".

+In February 1990, the Liberal Party's deputy Senate leader Austin Lewis was sacked from shadow cabinet after suggesting Peacock would be removed as leader if the Coalition failed to win the election.
+Lewis's comments reportedly reignited leadership tensions within the Liberal Party and were influential in Hawke deciding to set an election date in March, two months before the last possible date for the election.